matthewwithanm/django-imagekit/README.rst

 ImageKit is a Django app for processing images.
 Need a thumbnail?
 A black-and-white version of a user-uploaded image?
 ImageKit will make them for you.
-If you need to programatically generate one image from another, you need ImageKit.
+If you need to programmatically generate one image from another, you need ImageKit.

 ImageKit comes with a bunch of image processors for common tasks like resizing